GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-privacy/index.md

 ## List and justify any permissions

-Your extension should request the [minimum permissions][2] consistent with the purpose of the extension.
+Your extension should request the [minimum permissions][minimum-permissions] consistent with the purpose of the extension.
 Requesting broader permissions than necessary may cause your extension to be rejected.

 **Permissions justification**&emsp;This section contains a list of permissions that your extension uses (as